 Does the 4% rule still apply?

-As observed over the past two years, the stock market, inflation and cost of living can shift dramatically from day to day—so, sticking to a hard-and-fast rule for retirement withdrawals may be a thing of the past.
+As observed over the past few years, the stock market, inflation and cost of living can shift dramatically from day to day—so, sticking to a hard-and-fast rule for retirement withdrawals may be a thing of the past.